CDU-HIT238/slides/week8/index.md

 <!-- .slide: data-background-image="../images/bg-smartphone.jpg" -->
 #### Ensure gradle and ANDROID SDK are in your path
-* Gradle should be installed by Android Studio
+* Gradle should be installed by Android Studio but you may need to install it yourself

 ```
 export PATH=$PATH:$ANDROID_STUDIO_PATH/gradle/gradle-4.4/bin/